Angela-Wang111/DSC-180B-Project/index.md

 </figure>
 </center>

 As shown above, all models will give a "Yes" or "No" prediction for each of the input chest X-rays.
-The segmentation model results were transformed into binary with hard thresholds based on [previous publication results](https://pubmed.ncbi.nlm.nih.gov/35224858/).
+The first structure is a pure classification model.
+The second structure is the segmentation model, where the results were transformed into binary with hard thresholds based on [previous publication results](https://pubmed.ncbi.nlm.nih.gov/35224858/).
+For the third, cascade models, we trained segmentation models first on our training set, and then saved the predicted masks.
+Subsequently, the predicted masks and the original chest X-rays were input into the classification models for binary pneumothorax prediction.

 # Result
 After training the segmentation models, we want to see what are some of the correct and wrong predicted masks, and here are our selected results: